ariewjy/triple_combo_web_plotter/README.md

 - The website is not having ssl certificate _(the "not secure" warning on your browser tab)_. __Dont worry about this, as I don't collect any private information whatsoever.__

 ## Exciting Future Plans (_ranked from the easiest_):
-- Adding histogram and scatter plot for curves.
 - Adding zonation/ top formation to the plot.
 - Adding integrated plot where Triple Combo and Formation Evaluation tracks is available in a single plot.
 - Adding ability to adjust the plot size, in order to facilitate longer vertical log-type pdf file.
-- Adding ability to download the calculated VSH, POR, and SW into a CSV format file/ LAS file.

 ## Tutorial:
 In this tutorial, we will go step by step to create a decent plot based on the preloaded file: